St. Edmund's College, Shillong: Hostels

 A Girls Hostel was established in 2013.

 Auditorium

 The College has a multi-purpose auditorium with a seating capacity of approximately 1000 people.
-It is equipped with all the basic features of a modern auditorium, such as good sound system, large stage, proper lightings, etc.

 Audio/Visual Room

 SEC has a 100-seat audio-visual room complete with LCD projector, computers, PA system and overhead projector, seminars and workshops etc. are carried out in this room.
 It is also used as a class room whenever AV aids are required for teaching.
 Film related to the course of study are screened occasionally.
 Besides the main AV room, most of the departments have their own LCD projector (with computer) and overhead projectors to aid in their teaching.

 Canteens

 The College has one canteen and a coffeehouse.
 A new outdoor canteen is available next to the Higher Secondary's canteen.

 Gym

 The preparation for the gym site and facility began in 2009.
 The old library (above the students and staff canteen) was selected as the place where the new gym would come up, primarily because of its size (approx 3000 sq. ft. area) and its strategic location.
 The entire area has wall-to-wall carpeting and big-sized mirrors are fixed on the walls to give an even more spacious look.
 A 21-station multi-gym opened in April 2010 along with plates and dumbbells bars, stands, racks and benches.
 The gym was formally inaugurated in June 2010.
 The gym is open to all students, both boys and girls.
 A qualified gym instructor and a helper have been appointed to coach the students.
 Currently, more than a hundred students have enrolled themselves in the gym, along with a few teachers.